zao-web/better-domdocument/README.md

-# better-domdocument
+# Better_DOMDocument

-A PHP DOMDocument extended class with additional utilities
+A PHP DOMDocument extended class with additional utilities.